johnnymugs/self-talk/one/01_slide.md

   //...
 };

-.notes we can just add these slots on at will and they can hold both values and functions.
+.notes we can just add these slots on at will, and they can hold both values and functions.

 !SLIDE code
 // Functions are callable objects